 Epilepsy affects 3.4 million children and adults in the United States.
-At Southlake Neurology & Neurophysiology Clinic in Southlake, Texas, board-certified clinical neurologist, Dr. Asher Imam, D.O., F.A.A.N., and his medical team offer comprehensive epilepsy care.
+At Southlake Neurology & Sleep Wellness Clinic, Texas, board-certified clinical neurologist, Dr. Asher Imam, D.O., F.A.A.N., and his medical team offer comprehensive epilepsy care.
 The clinic features the latest diagnostic testing technologies to evaluate brain activity and customize treatment plans that focus on long-term seizure prevention.
-If you need help managing epilepsy or require diagnostic testing for unexplained seizures, schedule a consultation by calling Southlake Neurology & Neurophysiology Clinic today.
+If you need help managing epilepsy or require diagnostic testing for unexplained seizures, schedule a consultation by calling Southlake Neurology & Sleep Wellness Clinic today.

 Epilepsy is a type of neurological disorder that causes unpredictable and unprovoked seizures.
 The seizures are the result of abnormal electrical discharges in your brain, causing involuntary movements and sometimes a loss of consciousness or awareness.

 People of any age can develop epilepsy for no known reason.
 About 3% of the population will develop epilepsy by the time they reach 75.

 A diagnosis of epilepsy requires at least two unprovoked seizures that were not the result of another underlying health issue, such as very low blood sugar.

 The team at Southlake Neurology & Neurophysiology Clinic offers several diagnostic technologies in-office to evaluate your neurologic health following a seizure.
 Two common types of diagnostic tests you may need include: